Women win primaries in record numbers, look to November

 "In addition to black women wanting to be part of history, people are realizing that regardless of what you look like, the leadership of the country has been predominantly white and male for far too long," Peeler-Allen said.
 "Seeing the value of having diverse voices around decision-making tables is not limited to one demographic group, but includes people who want a more reflective democracy."

 Kellman reported from Washington.
-AP National Writer Errin Haines Whack contributed to this report from Philadelphia.
+AP National Writer Errin Haines Whack in Philadelphia and AP writer Justin Myers in Chicago contributed to this report.

 Follow the reporters on Twitter at http://twitter.com/AP_Christina and https://twitter.com/APLaurieKellman .